jmrichardson/tuneta/README.md

 ### Multi-Time Period Optimization

-TuneTA supports the optimization of indicator parameters over an entire historical dataset or in multiple time periods.
-Technical indicators may not perform consistently across larger time frames due to market shift.
+TuneTA supports the optimization of parameters over an entire dataset or split into multiple time periods.
+Technical indicators may not perform consistently across larger time frames due to market fluctuation.
 Optimizing technical indicators over distinct time periods can help avoid correlation skew while providing insight into inconsistent performance.
 TuneTA uses multi-objective optimization (pareto optimal) to maximize correlation in each time period with respect to deviation.

 <p align="center">
   <a href="https://github.com/jmrichardson/tuneta">